Our universities train and educate tens of thousands of healthcare professionals every year, including nurses, doctors and midwives.

 supporting student health and wellbeing at universities

-This work is overseen by our Health Education and Research Policy Network, chaired by Professor Steve West CBE, Vice-Chancellor and President of the University of the West of England.
+This work is overseen by our Health Education and Research Policy Network, chaired by Professor Alistair Fitt, Vice-Chancellor of Oxford Brookes University.

 We work with the following associated organisations to support and promote the role of UK higher education in health: